show981111/algorithms/newNote.md

     Using this,
     if we have [1,4,3,2,0], missing number is 5.
     So, (1^4^3^2^0)^(0^1^2^3^4^5) = (0^0)^(1^1)^(2^2)^(3^3)^(4^4)^(5) = 0^0^0^0^0^5 = 5

+## Monotonic Queue (Using Deque)

+-   Monotonic Queue
+    -> (O(nlogn) -> O(n) just throw away bigger ones as we iterate!)
+    Use it when we know that we can throw smaller values as we proceed!
+    How to make it ?

 ## ETC